 Simple English definitions for legal terms

-Read a random definition: judicial declaration
+Read a random definition: sidebar conference

 The judicial-economy exception is a rule that allows a party to ask for an immediate appeal of a nonfinal order if doing so could help resolve the entire case.
 Normally, a party can only appeal a final decision, but this exception lets them appeal earlier if it would save time and resources.
 This exception is meant to help the court system work more efficiently.